Avid0009/My-SQL-Portfolio/README.md

 ## Introduction

-Hi, I'm MArvid Pisawis, an Oracle EBS Support Specialist with a strong background in troubleshooting and resolving system issues.
+Hi, I'm Marvid Pisawis, an Oracle EBS Support Specialist with a strong background in troubleshooting and resolving system issues.
 I also take initiative in driving web development projects and creating programs to enhance departmental processes.

 ## Oracle E-Business Suite Support